Best Baby Bottle Warmers, Tested and Ranked

 What we don't

-Who it’s for: anyone who leaves the house.
+This is the pick for anyone who leaves the house.
 It’s a second warmer, not a first one.
+For the full write-up, see our Momcozy portable bottle warmer review.

 App-connected “smart” warmers.
 The app adds setup friction to a task you do half-asleep, and the extra electronics are one more thing to fail.
 A dial is the correct interface at 3 a.m.

-Get a bowl of warm water if you’re a minimalist, the Avent for speed at home, the Kozii if breast milk is the priority, and the cheap portable one in the diaper bag either way.
+Get a bowl of warm water if you’re a minimalist.
+Get the Avent for speed at home, the Momcozy if you want one machine to warm, thaw and sterilize, the Kozii if breast milk is the priority, and the Momcozy portable for the diaper bag either way.
+If you want the full checklist before you commit, our guide on how to choose a baby bottle warmer runs through the warming method, bottle fit and features that matter.
 For where a warmer sits in the bigger buy-list, see our realistic registry checklist.

 Frequently asked questions